codingwithiz/ThreeJS-Portfolio/README.md

 ## 🤖 Introduction

-Built with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS, this interactive 3D portfolio showcases modern web development skills through immersive experiences.
-The portfolio features custom projects, interactive animations, and a seamless user experience designed to leave a lasting impression.
+Built with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS, this interactive 3D portfolio showcases modern software engineering skills through immersive experiences.
+The portfolio features custom projects, interactive animations, an AI-powered robot assistant, and a seamless user experience designed to leave a lasting impression.

+**"Debugging the world one line of code at a time"** - This portfolio represents Ing Zhen's journey as a Software Engineer specializing in Software Development, Database Design, System Architecture, AI & ML, and Cloud Computing.

 ## 🙏 Credits & Acknowledgments

 This portfolio was built following the excellent tutorial by **Adrian Hajdin** from [JavaScript Mastery](https://www.youtube.com/@javascriptmastery).
-The original tutorial provided the foundation for this project, which has been customized with personal projects and styling preferences.
+The original tutorial provided the foundation for this project, which has been extensively customized with personal projects, unique styling, and additional features like the AI robot assistant.

 - **Original Tutorial**: [Build a 3D Developer Portfolio](https://youtu.be/kt0FrkQgw8w)
 - **Instructor**: Adrian Hajdin